rossant/galry/README.md

 interactively visualize large datasets (1, 10, even 100 million points).
 The main goal of Galry is to provide the most optimized way of visualizing large 2D datasets, by using the full power of the graphics card.
+Experimental support for 3D rendering is also available.

 How fast is it?